samanthacsik/NCEAS-DF-SASAP-semantics/README.md

 ### Overview

-Semantic annotations can help to improve data discoverablity within the State of Alaska's Salmon and People (SASAP) [data portal](https://knb.ecoinformatics.org/projects/SASAP/Data).
-A current need is to evaluate metadata across the SASAP's data archive for commonly used (and perhaps "semantically important") terms, which may provide useful for constructing a salmon-specific ontology.
+Visit the State of Alaska's Salmon and People (SASAP) data portal [here](https://knb.ecoinformatics.org/projects/SASAP/Data)

 This repository provides code for:

-  * querying the SASAP corpus for specific metadata fields (titles, keywords, abstracts, and entity- & attribute-level information) -- LAST QUERIED ON 2020-10-09
+  * querying the SASAP corpus for package, entity, and attribute-level data (titles, keywords, abstracts, entities,  attribute)
-  * text mining and data wrangling necessary for extracting commonly used terms across various metadata fields
-  * visualizing term frequencies
+  * text mining and data wrangling necessary for extracting commonly used terms across various metadata fields; visualizing term frequencies
+  * grouping similar attributes and assigning term URIs where possible (primarily from the [Ecosystem Ontology, ECSO](https://bioportal.bioontology.org/ontologies/ECSO/?p=summary))
+  * noting which attributes need newly-defined ontological terms for annotation

 ### Getting Started

 Scripts are numbered in the order of data processing workflow.
-Required packages (`0_libraries.R`) and custom functions (`0_functions.R`) are sourced into each script for streamlining setup and reducing clutter.
+Required packages (`0_0libraries.R`) and custom functions (`00_functions.R`) are sourced into each script for streamlining setup and reducing clutter.
 Processed data are saved as .csv files in `data`, so it is not necessary to rerun code unless using an updated query.

 ### Repository Structure

 ```
 NCEAS-DF-SASAP-semantics
   |_code
+    |_assign_URIs_to_attributes
   |_data
    |_queries
     |_query2020-10-09